iamkirankumaryadav/Library/Data Science/Hyperparameter.md

 **Logistic Regression** | C (Inverse of regularization strength), penalty (L1, L2) **Decision Tree** | Max_depth, min_samples_split, min_samples_leaf, criterion
 **K Nearest Neighbors** | n_neighbors, weights, metric

-### **Hyperparameter Tuning/Optimization**
-- Finding the optimal hyperparameter values is crucial for achieving the best possible performance from an ML model.
-- It involves experimenting with different combinations of hyperparameters and evaluating the model's performance on a validation set.
-- An iterative process that can be time-consuming, but it's essential for building high-performing models.